ShipraGupta16/city-bike-challenge/README.md

 ![Screenshot 2023-10-10 at 12 06 52 AM](https://github.com/ShipraGupta16/city-bike-challenge/assets/25715747/8b2bb544-8a33-4ee5-a389-880e7eb27922)

 #### Story 1:
 represent bike types, members and its popularity.
 Summers have more riders with August as the peak month popular with classic bike rides followed by electric bikes.
-There are more members riding the bike than casual riders.
+There are more annual members riding the bike than casual riders.

 https://public.tableau.com/app/profile/shipra1168/viz/citybike_16964763213050/Story1?publish=yes